tomyo/django-skill-test/README.md

 will yield an error in the request.
 Since updating a user's info is a normal task, two alternatives are posible:

-1. Add a UPDATE call to the API, to handle this case.
+1. Add a PUT/PATH call to the API, to handle this case.

 2. Upsert.